- Category: Renewables

 A Memorandum of Understanding has been signed with Wick Harbour Authority and BOWL which could see the Beatrice project base its operations and maintenance base at the Harbour during construction and operation of the offshore wind farm.

-Planning Permission in Principle has been granted by Moray Council for our Onshore Transmission Works (comprising of a cable landfall at Portgordon, underground onshore cabling from Portgordon to Blackhillock near Keith, and a new substation at Blackhillock) to connect the wind farm to the National Grid.
+Planning Permission has been granted by Moray Council for our Onshore Transmission Works (comprising of a cable landfall at Portgordon, underground onshore cabling from Portgordon to Blackhillock near Keith, and a new substation at Blackhillock) to connect the wind farm to the National Grid.

 Onshore Electricity Transmission Works Public Exhibitions